The ESP32 chip comes with 48 pins with multiple functions. Not all pins are exposed in all ESP32 development boards, and some pins cannot be used.

 The ESP32 chip has the following strapping pins:

 - GPIO 5 (must be HIGH during boot)

 - GPIO 12 (must be LOW during boot)

 - GPIO 15 (must be HIGH during boot)

 These are used to put the ESP32 into bootloader or flashing mode.
 On most development boards with built-in USB/Serial, you don’t need to worry about the state of these pins.
 The board puts the pins in the right state for flashing or boot mode.
 More information on the ESP32 Boot Mode Selection can be found here.

-However, if you have peripherals connected to those pins, you may have trouble trying to upload new code, flashing the ESP32 with new firmware or resetting the board.
-If you have some peripherals connected to the strapping pins and you are getting trouble uploading code or flashing the ESP32, it may be because those peripherals are preventing the ESP32 to enter the right mode.
+However, if you have peripherals connected to those pins, you may have trouble trying to upload new code, flashing the ESP32 with new firmware, or resetting the board.
+If you have some peripherals connected to the strapping pins and you are getting trouble uploading code or flashing the ESP32, it may be because those peripherals are preventing the ESP32 from entering the right mode.
 Read the Boot Mode Selection documentation to guide you in the right direction.
 After resetting, flashing, or booting, those pins work as expected.